 To identify and track SARS-CoV-2 variants, CDC uses genomic surveillance.
-CDC's national genomic surveillance system collects SARS-CoV-2 specimens for sequencing through the National SARS-CoV-2 Strain Surveillance (NS3) program, as well as SARS-CoV-2 sequences generated by commercial or academic laboratories contracted by CDC and state or local public health laboratories.
+CDC's national genomic surveillance system collects SARS-CoV-2 specimens for sequencing through the National SARS-CoV-2 Strain Surveillance (NS3)

+and state or local public health laboratories.
 Virus genetic sequences are analyzed and classified as a particular lineage.
 The proportions of SARS-CoV-2 variants in a population are calculated nationally, by HHS region, and by jurisdiction.
 The sequences analyzed through CDC's national genomic sequencing and bioinformatics efforts fuel the comprehensive and population-based U.S. surveillance system established to identify and monitor the spread of variants.